Skip to main content

 Crab

 When harvesting Dungeness Crab in Puget Sound only, a catch record card (CRC) and a crab endorsement are required.
 Any harvest after Labor Day must be recorded on a winter CRC.
+Reporting your catch is critical for crab management.
 Refer to CRC rules on Catch Records & Codes.
 A $10.00 penalty will be added to the cost of your next Puget Sound crab endorsement if you fail to either return your cards by mail or report your catch information on the Internet (fishhunt.dfw.wa.gov) by the deadline printed on each card.
 Even if you did not catch any crab, report by the deadline.
 Must release all softshell crab (underside of shell flexes with finger pressure — see below).
 Fishing instruments must not penetrate the shell.
 It is unlawful to possess crab in the field without retaining the back shell.
 May not retain any species of crab other than Dungeness, Red Rock, and Tanner.
 See rules below.

 Dungeness, Red Rock, and Tanner Crab Daily Limits and Rules: